OceaneCsn/integrative_GRN_N_induction/README.md

 source('inference_functions/DIOgene.R')
 # the inference_functions folder must be present entirely as DIOgene calls other
-# functions from this folder (e.g weightedRF or weightedLASSO, and so on)
+# functions from this folder (e.g weightedRF or weightedLASSO, ...)

 DIOgene_results <- DIOgene(counts, genes, tfs, prior_matrix,